AdaCore/spark2014/docs/ug/gnatprove.rst

-Instead of setting individually switches that influence the speed and power of proof, one may use the switch ``--level``, which corresponds to predefined levels of proof, from the faster level 0 to the more powerful level 4.
+Instead of setting individually switches that influence the speed and power of proof, one may use the switch ``--level``, which corresponds to predefined levels of proof, from the faster level 0 (the default value) to the more powerful level 4.
 More precisely, each value of ``--level`` is equivalent to directly setting a collection of other switches discussed above:

 * ``--level=0`` is equivalent to ``--prover=cvc4 --steps=100 --timeout=1``
 * ``--level=1`` is equivalent to